How to Use Icons in your PowerPoint Presentations (4 Different Ways)

 1. Use PowerPoint to Insert Icons

-PowerPoint has enabled a new way to add icons to your presentations.
-The new icons feature in PowerPoint is included in recent versions of PowerPoint and Office 365.
-It provides a default option for inserting icons in PowerPoint.
-You can use the PowerPoint version of Office 365 to access the library of icons to look for the most appropriate icons via the Insert tab and make your slides self-explanatory with the visual aid of icons available in vector format.
+PowerPoint provides a built-in interface for inserting icons in your presentations.
+You can use the PowerPoint version of Microsoft 365 to access the library of icons to look for the most appropriate icons via the Insert tab and make your slides self-explanatory with the visual aid of icons available in vector format.
 These icons can be resized without worrying about pixelation, since they are vector images.

-To add icons in PowerPoint in office 365, go to Insert -> Icons.
+To add icons in PowerPoint in Office 365, go to Insert -> Icons.
 This will open a new window from where you can choose icons by category or search for them using keywords.
+You can choose from a variety of icons organized under different categories such as People, Technology, Electronics, Business, Analytics, Arts, Celebration, Arrows, Interface, Animals, Food, Location, Vehicles and more.

 You can also use the Format tab to recolor and format your icons right from within PowerPoint.
 For example, it is very easy to change the icon in PowerPoint, using the Fill options.
 To change the fill color, select the icon and then right click, select Format -> Fill option and then pick the desired color.